Let’s face facts, we are in a world where obesity rates are climbing every year across the globe.

 Is Bariatric Surgery in Mexico Safe?

 At Mexico Bariatric Center, the number of procedures performed in a day is limited to ensure that each patient is given the time and attention needed for the lowest probability of error.
-Our board-certified surgeons which include Dr. Louisiana Valenzuela, Dr. Alejandro Gutierrez, Dr. Rodriguez Lopez, Dr. Miguel Montalvo, and Dr. Ismael Cabrera are specialized in bariatric operations.
+Our board-certified surgeons which include Dr. Louisiana Valenzuela, Dr. Alejandro Gutierrez, Dr. Rodriguez Lopez, Dr. Miguel Montalvo, and Dr. Jesus Ceja who specialize in bariatric operations.

-Mexico Bariatric Center is here to help those who can not get qualified to undergo bariatric surgery in the United States, Canada, and across the globe.
+Mexico Bariatric Center is here to help those who can not get qualifications to undergo bariatric surgery in the United States, Canada, and across the globe.

 Recent Mexico Bariatric Center Facebook Reviews: (View Success Stories)